 The Simulink® 3D Animation™ software allows you to simulate a process on a host computer while running the visualization of the process on a client computer.
-You view the virtual world on the client computer using a Web browser.
+You view the virtual world on the client computer using a web browser.
 This client computer is connected to the host computer through a network using the TCP/IP protocol.
-This means you need to know the name or IP address of the host computer you want to access from the client computer.
+This means that you need to know the name or IP address of the host computer you want to access from the client computer.

 This example explains how to display a simulated virtual world on a client computer.
 In this case, the client computer is a PC platform with a Simulink 3D Animation Web Viewer.
 For a similar example using the Orbisnap viewer, see View Virtual Worlds Remotely with Orbisnap).